copdips/copdips.github.io/_posts/2018/2018-05-03-setting-up-github-pages-with-custom-domain-over-https.md

 ---
-title: "Setting Up Github Pages With Custom Domain Over HTTPS"
+title: "Setting up Github Pages With custom domain over HTTPS"
 excerpt: "With Github pages, we can create our blogs in our own domain over HTTPS completely free.
 Of course you should pay for your domain name at the Registrar."
 tags:
   - github